remulocosta/gonode/README.md

-# Adonis API REST application
+# gonode Adonis API REST application

 This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.